-After years of collecting and accumulating I had about 3 or 4 file cabinet drawers full along with prints of most of the very rare panorama photographs taken just after the flood.
-Those were all acquired by the Museum of Ventura County where they now reside next to the Charles Outland archive.
-Duplicates and many other photos were acquired by Santa Clarita Historical Society.
+After years of collecting and accumulating, I had about 3 or 4 file cabinet drawers full along with prints of most of the very rare panorama photographs taken just after the flood.
+Those were all acquired by the Museum of Ventura County, where they now reside next to the Charles Outland archive.
+Santa Clarita Valley Historical Society acquired duplicates and many other photos.
 I kept digital copies of everything and continue to accumulate a digital archive. “

 In 2018 it was the 90th Anniversary, and one of the events to commemorate that event was a candlelight memorial in the historic Ebell Park in Santa Paula.
 It was organized by Edward Arguelles, a retired history teacher who serves on the Santa Paula Historical Society board.
 John Nichols was one of the speakers and presented his essay, “The Spirit of Heroism.”